 This article was originally published by People Management.
-You can view the original article here.
+You can read the original article in full by clicking here.

 With Gay Pride parades taking place around the world this month, and 2019 also marking 50 years since the Stonewall riots in New York (widely seen as the birth of the gay rights movement), organisations should be in no doubt that today, being an inclusive employer isn’t just right, it’s expected.

 Common sense suggests teams comprising different people, from different backgrounds, leads to a more successful organisation, and now there’s data backing this up.

 The Centre for Economic and Business Research found diverse workplaces are 12 per cent more likely to outperform the industry average than the least diverse firms.
 But it’s still too often the case that job seekers from minority groups drop out of firms’ application processes, simply because it makes them feel unwelcome.

 Whether it is homogenous interview panels, or company websites featuring executive teams from similar backgrounds, a non-inclusive culture is often (unintentionally) portrayed.

 Solving this and making sure that your recruitment is attractive to diverse audiences is complex and requires a thoughtful approach.